MarcRussell2/car-accident-analysis/README.md

 #### Weather Condition:
 A naive analysis of how the weather conditions relate to accident counts would show that there is no significant increase in accident counts during precipitation.
 By plotting a histogram of the weather condition counts we don't take into consideration that weather conditions are not identically distributed.
-For example, if it doesn't snow often but there is a high accident rate when it snows, then we will not be able to see this be only observing the accident counts; the snow-accidents are eclipsed by the large number of non-snow-accidents.
+For example, if it doesn't snow often but there is a high accident rate when it snows, then we will not be able to see this by only observing the accident counts; the snow-accidents are eclipsed by the large number of non-snow-accidents.

 <p align="center">
   <img src="main/img/weather_vs_count.png" width = 600>